 Why Fight So Hard To Keep It?

-As a parting note, I’d like to say that I understand if people don’t yet realize why “you guys” isn’t inclusive.
-If you’re an American, you grew up unconsciously using it and didn’t think much about it.
+As a parting note, I understand if you don’t yet realize why “you guys” isn’t inclusive.
+If you’re an American, you grew up unconsciously using it, formed a habit, and didn’t think much about it.
 If you’re a non-native English speaker, you’re getting mixed signals—and I’ve seen a lot of people struggling with this when they are not fluent in English.

 All very understandable.
 But after reading this blog post, you should be clear that “you guys” isn’t inclusive and is undesirable.
 You don’t have to be perfect.
 It takes time and effort to change habits.
 You will be forgiven for mistakes, especially if you’re able to catch yourself, apologize as Better Allies demonstrated above, and move on.